jeeliz/jeelizWeboji/libs/custom/README.md

 #CUSTOM LIBS

-Here you will find some small and handy JavaScript library.
+Here you will find some small and handy JavaScript libraries.